arnasrum/telenorAssignment/README.md

 .
 ├── Main.java           # Entry point for the application
 └── src
-    ├── Factor.java                         # Record used for displaying factors of the max product ├── GridParser.java                     # Helper class for parsing provided grids └── LargestProductConsecutive.java      # The main solution for the assignment
+    ├── Factor.java                         # Record representing a number in the grid (row, column, value) ├── GridParser.java                     # Helper class for parsing provided grids └── LargestProductConsecutive.java      # The main solution for the assignment
 ```